Just Fontaine, who scored 13 goals at 1958 World Cup, dies

 “A French football icon has passed, and Paris Saint-Germain would like to pay tribute to the man who led them to the first division some 50 years ago,” PSG said in a statement, referring to Fontaine guiding the club to the top league after a playoff win in 1974.

 “The death of Just Fontaine plunges French soccer into deep emotion and immense sadness,” said Philippe Diallo, the French federation’s interim president.
-“He was an emblematic figure, with his incredible record of 13 goals at the 1958 World Cup.
-He wrote one of the most beautiful pages in the history of the French national team.”
+“He wrote one of the most beautiful pages in the history of the French national team.”

-The highest scorer at a World Cup tournament is now acknowledged with the Golden Boot award.
-Fontaine set the record when FIFA did not present a specific award for the tournament’s top scorer.
+Fontaine considered his World Cup record to be out of reach in modern soccer.

+“As soon as Pelé touched the ball you knew he was wonderful,” Fontaine said in 2006.
+“He scored three against us.
+But it was only when I watched the final (vs. Sweden) that I realized just how good he was.”

 Fontaine, who scored in every match, gave France an early lead with the first goal Brazil allowed in the tournament.
 But at 1-1, France defender Robert Jonquet broke his leg.
-Amazingly, he played on, trying to contend with the genius of Pele, but the French defense was considerably weakened.
+Amazingly, he played on against the genius of Pelé, but the French defense was considerably weakened.

 Brazil striker Marta has scored 17 goals at the Women’s World Cup, playing in five tournaments.

 Fontaine’s meteoric rise as a scorer saw him get 200 goals in 213 games.
-He scored 30 goals in 21 games for France
+He scored 30 goals in 21 games for France, where he formed a superb partnership with playmaker Raymond Kopa.

+He described Kopa, who played for Real Madrid and then alongside him for Reims, as having “a magical left foot” and “a final pass that was pure genius.”
+Kopa died in 2017.

+French President Emmanuel Macron on Wednesday praised the pair’s impact on French soccer, and Reims Mayor Arnaud Robinet said he wants a statue of Fontaine to be built to stand alongside Kopa’s outside Reims’ stadium.
+Reims hosts Ajaccio in the French league on Sunday.

-Fontaine’s career was dramatically cut short when he was only 28.
-The Frenchman — renowned for his lightning pace and ruthless finishing — suffered a horrendous leg fracture after a mistimed tackle in March 1960.
+Fontaine’s career at the top was effectively ended when he suffered a horrendous leg fracture after a mistimed tackle in March 1960.

+The sound of Fontaine’s snapping bones was so brutally loud, France goalkeeper Dominique Colonna claimed he heard it from the other end of the pitch.

+Fontaine came back from that, but his speed was gone and he retired just short of his 29th birthday.

 Petrequin reported from Brussels.